nicole140002-wang/Rotorua-Forest-Compartment-Change-Mapping-Web-GIS-Viewer/README.md

   <em>Figure 2.
 Rotorua study area and the 38 forest compartments included in the aerial-imagery review.</em>
 </p>

-## Key Questions
-This project focuses on three practical GIS questions:

-**(1) How has forest condition changed between the 2015–2017 and 2024–2025 imagery periods?
-(2) Which forest compartments require spatial or attribute updates?
-(3) How can the identified changes be communicated efficiently through an interactive Web GIS application?**

 ## Data Sources
 | Dataset | Period | Source | Purpose |
 |---|---|---|---|